Nit554/bitcoin-sentiment-trader-analysis/README.md

 ## Datasets
 1. Bitcoin Market Sentiment Dataset (Fear / Greed)
 2. Historical Trader Data from Hyperliquid
+   ## Dataset Access

+The datasets used in this project are larger than GitHub’s file size limit.

+To run this project:

+1. Download the datasets from the following source:
+   - Bitcoin Fear & Greed Index (public dataset)
+   - Hyperliquid historical trading data

+2. Place the downloaded CSV files inside the `data/` folder:
+   - fear_greed_index.csv
+   - historical_data.csv

+The notebook will run correctly once the files are added locally.

 ## Analysis Performed
 - Data cleaning and preprocessing